 Psst!
-Hey, this is an old article.
-There’s a new, and much-improved, version.
-Click here to check it out.
+Hey, this is a super old article.
+Click here to read the new and improved version.

 The following is a list of four critical steps.
 Work on each one, and you’ll lay the foundation for a great life-long relationship with your new friend.

 A crate is the most valuable piece of dog equipment you will ever buy.
 Really.
 So if you haven’t purchased one yet, your first step should be to get one.